binipringle/crim-outline/index.md

 What terms does the mens rea word modify?
 (1) Presume modify all terms: **NYPL Sec.
 15.15(1)** “When one and only one of such terms appears in a statute defining an offense …”, **MPC 2.02(4)** “Prescribed Culpability Requirement applies to all Material Elements” (unless the Court can divine a contrary purpose from the legislature); (2) Maybe not modify attendant circumstances.

-<p style="margin-left:7%; margin-right:10%;"><b>Hypo</b></p>

-<p style="margin-left:10%; margin-right:10%;">Going back to the burglary statute, “intentionally breaking and entering the dwelling house of another.”
-Suppose I am going to break into a dwelling house of another, but I thought it was a shed.
+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b>Going back to the burglary statute, “intentionally breaking and entering the dwelling house of another.”
+Suppose I were going to break into a dwelling house of another, but I thought it was a shed.
 I have the actus reus elements – I broke, I entered, it was a dwelling house, but I didn’t know it was a dwelling house.</p>

 <p style="margin-left:10%; margin-right:10%;"><b>Analysis:</b>A lot of courts would say that “intentionally” does not modify dwelling house; that it only modifies breaking and entering.
 In the Miles case, the morphine etc. was not modified by knowingly.
 Dwelling house and morphine are attendant circumstances.
 See <b>NYPL 220.20</b> subsection 4: Mens rea and Attendant Circumstances: “It is a felony to cause …. “ (drat!
 Switched slide)</p>